 In the 2000s, the coffee industry started booming with a rapid rise of coffee shops in Melbourne and the rest of the country, establishing the roots of coffee culture way ahead of the rest of the world.

 This rapid growth was possible due to the Australian high standard of living, where most people had time and money to enjoy their daily cup of coffee in a cafe.
-Quickly, the newly-established coffee houses became the new epicenters of social life.
+Quickly, the newly-established coffee houses became the new epicenters of social life, serving delicious coffee of every kind.

 Third Wave Coffee at Its Finest